Prepping Your Home's HVAC Equipment for Storms

 It feels like storm season is every season.
 Spring arrives with rain storms and tornadoes, while summer kicks off hurricane season.
-Before the Atlantic hurricane season ends in November, blizzards are upon the north.
-Most recently the storms caused devastation for our family in Louisiana.
-The well-being of your family during hazardous storms should always take priority.
-But even while the winds die down and the rain dries up, you still want to make sure that your home and family remain unharmed.
-Check out these tips for preparing your home’s heating and air conditioning equipment for storm season.
+By the time the Atlantic hurricane season ends in November, blizzards are upon the north.
+Most recently the storms wreaked havoc on our family in Louisiana.
+The safety of your family during hazardous storms should always take priority.
+But even while the winds die down and the rain dries up, you still want to make sure that your home and family are safe.
+Check out these tips for preparing your home’s heating and cooling equipment for storm season.

 Attach Your Air Conditioner

-Your outdoor air conditioning equipment should be positioned on a concrete pad and properly secured to avoid the equipment from going up in the air or washing away during a storm.
-If you are in a climate that produces hurricanes, it may be necessary to fasten your air conditioner with hurricane straps to protect the equipment from high winds.
-Ask your professional technician about securing your home’s air conditioner during your Fall Tune-up.
+Your outdoor air conditioning equipment should be positioned on a concrete pad and properly secured to avoid the equipment from going airborne or washing away during a storm.
+If you are in a climate that generates hurricanes, it may be necessary to fasten your AC with hurricane straps to protect the equipment from high winds.
+Ask your professional technician about securing your home’s AC during your Fall Tune-up.

 Stop the Surge

-You can’t really prevent the surge that often comes during a storm, but you can protect your heating and air conditioning equipment from it.
-Get a high-quality surge protector where any large appliances, such as a furnace, are plugged into a standard wall outlet, to automatically shut off your heating system if there’s a spike in the line voltage.
+You can’t actually prevent the surge that often comes during a storm, but you can safeguard your heating and air conditioning equipment from it.
+Install a high-quality surge protector where any heavy appliances, such as a furnace, are plugged into a standard wall outlet, to automatically shut off your heating system if there’s a spike in the line voltage.
 This will help protect the electrical components in your heating and air conditioning equipment that the power surge could hurt.
-Remember to never touch any electrical components, and request professional help if you are not comfortable using surge protectors properly.
+Remember to never touch any electrical components, and ask for expert help if you are not familiar with using surge protectors properly.

-You and your family need to find shelter first and foremost, but if time permits, shut off your heating and cooling system and cover the outdoor equipment with a tarp.
-Before you turn your system back on after the storm, you must remove the tarp and remove any debris.
+Your loved ones and you need to find shelter first and foremost, but if time permits, turn off your HVAC system and cover the outdoor equipment with a tarp.
+Prior to turning your equipment back on after the storm, you must remove the tarp and remove any debris.

 This, Too, Shall Pass

-If your equipment has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Church Services and ask about our Ultimate Protection Plan to help keep your heating and cooling system in working order all year long.
+If your equipment has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Church Services and ask about our membership options to help keep your HVAC system in working order all year long.